gourabdg47/gourabdg47.github.io/_posts/2025-04-11-python-program-lists-folders-size-5 GB.md

   - coding
 render_with_liquid: true
 ---

-# Python program that scans your computer and lists all folders with size over 5 GB

 > This code **60%** is AI generated.
 I needed this for my own purpose {: .prompt-info }